 As for Nana, if she was good enough for Michel Legrand and Quincy Jones, she’s probably good enough for today’s audiences too.

 * The transliteration of Greek to the Latin alphabet is always an issue.
 I subscribe to the ISO 843 standard, which gives Savvatiano and Malagouzia, though Savatiano and Malagousia are probably more popular currently.
 I also maintain that Asyrtikois the correct transliteration for the Santorini native, however, I succumb to the Assyrtiko spelling until the truth shines.

 ** Retsina being a “Wine of Traditional Appellation” that allows cross-vintage blending, writing the vintage on the label is prohibited.
-Yet almost all quality retsinas are single vintage and some producers apply workarounds: Papagiannakos have a very discrete number printed on the far end of the label; Kechris usea “release code”, i.e. R18 to indicate the 2018 vintage.
+Yet almost all quality retsinas are single vintage and some producers apply workarounds: Papagiannakos have a very discreet number printed on the far end of the label; Kechris use a “release code” to allude to the vintage.

 *** It’s hard to beat “Slopes of Kithairon” as a name for a PGI.
 It is the setting of the culminating scene of Euripides’ TheBacchae.

 Mylonas wines are imported in the UK by Maltby and Greek

 Tetramythos wines are imported in the UK by Eclectic Wines